FundedNext review: The best value alternative to FTMO, with a real regulatory context to understand

 Rules and drawdown

 Maximum loss across the account: typically 10 percent on the Stellar Challenge.
 Daily loss limit: typically 5 percent, calculated on the starting balance of each trading day.
-Both are strict: hitting either triggers immediate account termination with no warning period.
+Both are strict: hitting either triggers immediate account termination.

 Profit target to pass phase 1 of the Stellar Challenge: typically 8 percent.
 Phase 2 target: typically 5 percent.
 Scaling plan milestones reduce targets over time as you establish consistency.